achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 ### New hindrances
-Many of the new hindrances introduced in Adamant Entertainment's "Thrilling Tales of Adventure" are permitted.
+The following hindrances introduced in Adamant Entertainment's "Thrilling Tales of Adventure" are permitted.

 #### Cocky (Minor)
 The character is a braggart, and